Mobile Computing Program FAQ

 Yes, you can also bring your desktop computer if you wish.
 If you want to have two network connections in your residence hall room, you can purchase a switch, but it would be a good idea to check out the space available in your residence hall room first.

 Also please note that students are not allowed to have their own personal wireless routers.
 If you do install a switch, please be aware that the network enforces various security features; if your switch is tries to participate in spanning tree, your network port will automatically become disabled.
 If your switch acts as a DHCP server, the network port will automatically be disabled.
 And if we learn excessive MAC addresses from your port, again, your port will be automatically disabled.
 Additional security features may be implemented by DotCIO at any time to ensure a secure and available campus network.

 I'm not an incoming freshman.
 Do I still need a laptop computer?

-Yes, all incoming undergraduate students are required to have a laptop computer, and are entitled to participate in the Mobile Computing Program.
+Yes, all undergraduate students are required to have a laptop computer, and are entitled to participate in the Mobile Computing Program.

 I'm a graduate student.
 Can I get a laptop computer?